OpenZeppelin/ethernaut/client/scripts/docs/supersede_level.md

 The script contains a commented function `printEditedStorageSlots(oldAddress, newAddress)` that can be uncommented to prompt in the terminal all storage slots edited after the process.

 Ethernaut contract will be halt during the operation, any call to  `createLevelInstance(Level _level)` or  `submitLevelInstance(address payable _instance)` will revet with `"Contract locked due maintenance operations"` string.

+Original statistics implementation is hardcoded in `downgradeStatisticsSupersederToStatisticsAndSaveDeployData()` function it is not needed to deploy a new instance, ensure that you hardcode the correct address.

+Dumping transactions gas usage can be tuned in `dumpData()` function.

 ### **Test in local fork**